 - Pre-Crisis, Connor Hawke is a member of the Glades' para-military defense group while his adoptive brother John Diggle Jr is a leader in the Deathstroke gang, often putting them directly in conflict with each other as Connor tries to uphold the law and JJ and the Deathstrokes try to bring down the city government.
 Regardless, Connor really wants to redeem his brother and bring him back into the family fold.

-- In Birds of Prey, Jesse Reese was inspired to become a cop after learning of the toxic influence his father, a mob boss named Al Hawke, had.
+- In Birds of Prey (2002), Jesse Reese né Hawke was inspired to become a cop after learning of the toxic influence his father, a mob boss named Al Hawke, had.

 - Boardwalk Empire: Nucky Thompson's brother Eli is in the first season the sheriff for Atlantic County.
 Though after he is forced out in season 2, he becomes another associate in Nucky's gang.

 - In Breaking Bad, Walter White becomes a drug dealer and his brother-in-law, Hank, is a DEA cop.
 Emphasized when Walt's wife, Skyler, becomes a white-collar criminal through her boss's fraud, and then Skyler joins in on Walt's "business."
 When Walter's criminal lifestyle is exposed in season 5B, this even causes a rift with Skyler's sister Marie, who sides firmly with Hank.